fordsfords/netmon/README.md

 Over the years, I've had many occasions where a network-intensive application had problems, and I've wanted information about the system on which it is running.
-Things like "netstat", "ethtool -S', and if Onload is being used, "onload_stackdump lots".
+Things like "netstat", "ethtool -S', and if Onload is being used, "onload_stackdump lots" and "sfreport.pl".
 Typically I just create an ad-hoc script that wakes up every few minutes and runs the commands.

 More recently, I've been working with somebody else, and have made various